03. TCP Server and Client

 }

 The accept() syscall also returns the peer’s address.
-The addrlen argument is both the input size and the output size.
+The addrlen argument is both the input and output size.

 Our dummy processing is just 1 read() and 1 write().